Hussla/Recipe-Ingredient-Catalogue/docs/README.md

 ### Service Layer Architecture

-The application now uses a modular service architecture with dedicated classes for specific responsibilities:
+The application now uses a modular service architecture with dedicated classes for specific responsibilities. **All service files now include comprehensive explanation blocks** that document their purpose, responsibilities, design patterns, dependencies, and integration points.

+#### Documentation Standards
+Each service file includes a detailed explanation block with:
+- **PURPOSE**: Clear description of the service's main function
+- **KEY RESPONSIBILITIES**: Detailed list of what the service manages
+- **DESIGN PATTERNS**: Architectural patterns implemented (Circuit Breaker, Strategy, Observer, etc.)
+- **DEPENDENCIES**: External dependencies and services used
+- **PUBLIC METHODS**: Key methods and their purposes
+- **INTEGRATION POINTS**: How the service connects with other parts of the system
+- **USAGE EXAMPLES**: Practical examples of how to use the service
+- **TECHNICAL NOTES**: Implementation details, performance characteristics, and important considerations

+#### Advanced Services Overview

 #### 1. MenuService
 **Purpose**: Handles all menu-related operations and user interaction flow